 As this site as grown to thousands of monthly visitors, occasionally many of you reach out and ask questions regarding a financial situation or need.

-To be honest, I felt a bit guilty giving out advice, especially since I didn’t have any type of “designation” behind my name.
+To be honest, I felt a bit guilty giving out advice (not financial services), especially since I didn’t have any type of “designation” behind my name.
 I’m a periodontist and the only letters after my name is DDS.
 So, in a sense, it worried me a bit without having CFP, CPA or EA after my name.